Experience, Expertise, and a Commitment to the Public Interest

 - Herrman v.
-Coleman 428 F.Supp.
+Coleman,428 F.Supp.
 447 (D.D.C.
-1977): June Kalijarvi fought and won one of the first Title VII cases ever brought against the federal government.
+1977): June Kalijarvi fought and won one of the first Title VII cases brought against the federal government.

-- Shepherd v Merit Systems Protection Board, 652 F.2d 1040 (D.C.
+- Shepherd v.
+Merit Systems Protection Board, 652 F.2d 1040 (D.C.
 Cir.
-1981): The outcome of this case reversed a decision by the United States Merit Systems Protection Board in the first case involving the Senior Executive Service.
+1981): This appeal resulted in a reversal of a decision by the United States Merit Systems Protection Board in the first case involving the Senior Executive Service.

-- Katz v Dole, 709 F.2d 251 (4th Cir.
-1983): The judge’s decision in this case changed the law by finding that a federal employee could be sexually harassed by language alone.
+- Katz v.
+Dole, 709 F.2d 251 (4th Cir.
+1983): This decision changed the law by finding that a federal employee could be sexually harassed by language alone.

-- Loe v Heckler, 768 F.2d 409 (D.C.
+- Loe v.
+Heckler, 768 F.2d 409 (D.C.
 Cir.
-1985): This case reversed the District Court by holding that seeking reconsideration from the Equal Employment Opportunity Commission tolled the statute of limitations for filing in court.
+1985): This appeal reversed the District Court and held that seeking reconsideration from the Equal Employment Opportunity Commission tolled the statute of limitations for filing in federal court.

-- Boyd v O’Neill, 273 F.Supp.2d 92 (D.D.C.
-2003): The judge held that a Title VII claim brought against an agency did not preclude a person from bringing a tort claim against a supervisor.
+- Boyd v.
+O’Neill, 273 F.Supp.2d 92 (D.D.C.
+2003): The judge held that a Title VII claim brought against a federal agency did not preclude a person from bringing a tort claim against a supervisor.